f33lnothin9/cashsense/README.md

 # Localization

 If you'd like to contribute to translating this app, you can [join][6] our localization efforts on [Crowdin][7].
 Your contributions will help ensure that everyone can enjoy the app in their native language.

-# Contributing

-Contributions are welcome!
-If you have any improvements or bug fixes in mind, feel free to submit a pull request.

 # License